hot-meal/coding-guide/README.md

 *   `border`
 *   `border-radius`

-Usually we don’t need to set all the values a shorthand property represents.
+When we don’t need to set all the values of a shorthand property represents.
 For example, HTML headings only set top and bottom margin, so when necessary, only override those two values.
 A `0` value implies an override of either a browser default or previously specified value.

 Excessive use of shorthand properties leads to sloppier code with unnecessary overrides and unintended side effects.